-We're going to sound like your parent (or doctor), but we're just going to go for it: A healthy heart starts with a healthy diet.
+We're going to sound like your doctor, but we're just going to go for it: A healthy heart starts with a healthy diet.
 If you think you've just entered an after-school special, well, not quite, but it's true that what you eat can affect your risk for cardiovascular diseases.

 Eating whole foods isn't a new concept or tip.
 In fact, in general, many experts recommend consuming those types of foods rather than processed options for overall health, not just for your heart.
-But what exactly are the whole foods to add to our grocery lists for hearth health and what are some watch-outs we want to avoid?
-We asked Freeman and Jennifer Haythe, MD, co-director of the Columbia Women's Heart Center, for their suggestions.
+But what exactly are the whole foods to add to our grocery lists for heart health and what are some watch-outs we want to avoid?
+We asked Freeman and Jennifer Haythe, MD, co-director of the Women's Center for Cardiovascular Health, for their suggestions.

 Foods to Eat